Heller and D’Onofrio on the eclectic Modernists who defined an era

 Τyperoom: Which elements defined the visual aesthetics of postwar modernity?

-Greg: Exactly what Steve said … yet, in addition to the form American modernism was bound by function, clarity and simplicity developed with the new tools and advancements of the period – all resulting in a uniquely distinctive, experimental graphic language.
+D'Onofrio: Exactly what Steve said … yet, in addition to the form American modernism was bound by function, clarity, and simplicity developed with the new tools and advancements of the period – all resulting in a uniquely distinctive, experimental graphic language.
 American modernism was friendly and playful and had less to do with its’ political beginnings.

 Permission of Elaine Lustig Cohen